Title VI Compliance

 The following measures will be taken to resolve Title VI complaints:

 1.)
 A formal complaint must be filed within 180 days of the alleged occurrence.
 Complaints shall be in writing and signed by the individual or his/her representative, and will include the complainant's name, address and telephone number; name of alleged discriminating official, basis of complaint (race, color, national origin, sex, disability, age), and the date of alleged act(s).
 A statement detailing the facts and circumstances of the alleged discrimination must accompany all complaints.
+To file a complaint, click the following link: Title VI complaint form

 2.)
 In the case where a complainant is unable or incapable of providing a written statement, a verbal complaint of discrimination may be made to the MCPT Title VI Coordinator.
 Under these circumstances, the complainant will be interviewed, and the MCPT Title VI Coordinator will assist the complainant in converting the verbal allegations to writing.